Home

 Debussy believed that his piano music should be played as though the piano did not have hammers, was not essentially a percussion instrument.
 His exploration of touch and tone, harmony and contrasts of register and their resultant vibration, led to the creation of a greatly expanded palette of tonal qualities and new expressive capabilities.
 And when his music is played as intended, the results are indescribable.

-The following solo performances are taken from piano rolls made in 1913.
+The following solo performances are taken from piano rolls made in 1913 and 1916.
 While they are not perfect reproductions of Claude Debussy's pianistic art, they do give a very good indication of his thoughts on how his music should be played.
-The acoustic recordings he made with Mary Garden give us a hint of the tonal quality if his playing and the aura he evoked in his performances.
+The acoustic recordings he made with Mary Garden give us a bit more of the sense of the tonal quality of his playing and the aura he evoked in his performances in spite of the poor accoustics.

 Preludes Book I